uktrade/data-hub-api/changelog/export-pipeline-retrieve-items.feature.md

-A new endpoint, `/v4/company-list/pipelineitem-collection`, was added to expose all export pipeline items for a given user.
-There is also the possibility of filtering the result by status.
+A new endpoint `/v4/pipeline-item`, was added to expose all pipeline items for a given user.
+Filterable fields are: `status` and order by fields are: `created_on` (desc).
 The following structure will be returned when a call is made to this endpoint:

  ```json
  ...